Tourette syndrome: Quality of life

 People with Tourette's are affected by the consequences of tics and by the efforts to suppress them.
 Head and eye tics can interfere with reading or lead to headaches, and forceful tics can lead to repetitive strain injury.
 Severe tics can lead to pain or injuries; as an example, a rare cervical disc herniation was reported from a neck tic.
 Some people may learn to camouflage socially inappropriate tics or channel the energy of their tics into a functional endeavor.

-A supportive family and environment generally give those with Tourette's the skills to manage the disorder.Leckman & Cohen (1999), p.
-37. "For example, individuals who were misunderstood and punished at home and at school for their tics or who were teased mercilessly by peers and stigmatized by their communities will fare worse than a child whose interpersonal environment was more understanding and supportive."
+A supportive family and environment generally give those with Tourette's the skills to manage the disorder.
 Outcomes in adulthood are associated more with the perceived significance of having tics as a child than with the actual severity of the tics.
 A person who was misunderstood, punished or teased at home or at school is likely to fare worse than a child who enjoyed an understanding environment.
 The long-lasting effects of bullying and teasing can influence self-esteem, self-confidence, and even employment choices and opportunities.
 Comorbid ADHD can severely affect the child's well-being in all realms, and extend into adulthood.

 Factors impacting quality of life change over time, given the natural fluctuating course of tic disorders, the development of coping strategies, and a person's age.
 As ADHD symptoms improve with maturity, adults report less negative impact in their occupational lives than do children in their educational lives.
 Tics have a greater impact on adults' psychosocial function, including financial burdens, than they do on children.
 Adults are more likely to report a reduced quality of life due to depression or anxiety; depression contributes a greater burden than tics to adults' quality of life compared to children.
 As coping strategies become more effective with age, the impact of OCD symptoms seems to diminish.